melihi/Phanteon/README.md

 ### Prerequisites

-This project developed in Arch linux with java 15 .
+This project developed in p linux with java 15 .
 Arch , Java 15+ recommended .
 Installing the requirements very easy with BlackArch repo .
 Follow the instructions step by step on this link [BlackArch strap.sh](https://blackarch.org/downloads.html#install-repo) .
 After that run this command
 * Install requirements for Arch linux :
   ```sh